CLUEbenchmark/DataCLUE/README_en.md

-# DataCLUE: A Data-centric Evaluation Benchmark for Chinese Language
+# DataCLUE: A Benchmark Suite for Data-centric NLP

-Data Centic AI Competition of Chinese Natural Language Processing

 You can get the Chinese Version at [README.md](./README.md)